Here are ten steps from the pros to help you prepare for a fun-filled day in the park.

 6. Pick the right spot

 To save you hauling your picnic around the park, do a quick little scout when you first arrive for a scenic, grassy, secluded and shady space.
 Then you can carry your items directly to your chosen spot.

 If you picnic blanket is not lined with a waterproof material, take plastic sheeting to lay underneath to prevent the moisture from the ground dampening your blanket, rug or towel.
 Plastic drop sheets from hardware stores or table liners from supermarkets work well.

 Pop your food on something so it is slightly elevated from the ground, this will help protect it from creepy crawlies and any grass, dirt or sand flying around.
 Using a trunk style basket works well as it carries a lot and doubles as a table when you unpack in the park.

 9. Prevent spills

 The uneven ground and carefree nature of picnics are the perfect storm for broken glasses and wine spills.
-Prevent the shrieks of disaster with our Petite Planks and Picnic Stakes to save the wine for your mouth and your glasses un-smashed.
+Prevent the shrieks of disaster with our Petite Planks to save the wine for your mouth and your glasses un-smashed.

 10. Pack up

 Pack a garbage bags so that you leave your picnic area as pristine as you found it.